smartycope/ezregex/docs/dev_docs.md

         """ Match as many of `pattern` in the string as you can.
 This is equivelent to using the unary + operator. """ return cur + r'(?:' + pattern + r')' + r'+'

+    # If you override an existing member/method with None, it will be removed from the class
+    if_exists = None

     # Feel free to add raw regexs for this dialect here.
     version = r"(?P<major>0|[1-9]\d*) ..."
     """The *official* regex for matching version numbers from https://semver.org/."""